Gabo Island Lighthouse

 The Gabo Island Lighthouse is an active lighthouse located on Gabo Island, Victoria, Australia.

 History

-In 1846 begun the works to erect a lighthouse on the island but the funds were sufficient only to excavate the foundations.
+Works to erect a lighthouse on the island began in 1846 but funds were sufficient only to excavate the foundations.
 The first island lighthouse was a wooden tower built in 1853; the current tower was completed in 1862.
-It is made from pink granite quarried from the island itself.
+It is made of pink granite quarried from the island itself.
 The lighthouse is Australia's second tallest.

-In 1917 the light was fitted with an incandescent kerosene mantle; then was upgraded in 1935 with the mains power by diesel generator and the 1,000 watt halogen lamp producing an intensity of 900,000 candela.
+The light was fitted with an incandescent kerosene mantle in 1917 and upgraded in 1935, with mains power provided by a diesel generator and the 1,000 watt halogen lamp producing an intensity of 900,000 candela.

-The focal plane of the light is situated at 55 m above sea level, the characteristic is a group of three flashes that occurs every twenty seconds.
+The focal plane of the light is situated at 55 m above sea level and the characteristic is a group of three flashes every twenty seconds.
 A keeper's house is occupied by a caretaker; another building may be rented for overnight stays.